Skip to content

 • Instances are keyed by: {exchangeId}:{marketType}:{ccxtType}:{sandbox}:{apiKeyPrefix}

-• Server-side cache TTL: 24 hours, cleanup every 10 minutes
+• Cache TTL: 24 hours, cleanup every 10 minutes

 • Markets are loaded on first instance creation (exchange.loadMarkets())